Les-Moddeurs-Francais/Moddeur-Ultime/README.md

 ## Contributing

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements.